Real Estate Basics: How to Assess Property Value

 Inspect the Property

 Inspect the condition of the property and identify the repairs and renovations that the property might need.
-Measure the size of your property and the layout, from the plan view, the number of bedrooms, especially the master bedrooms, and bathrooms.
+Measure the size of your house and the layout, from the plan view, the number of bedrooms, especially the master bedrooms, and bathrooms.

 Consult with Real Estate Professionals